ryanshim/sat_tracker/README.md

+## sat_tracker

+# Dependencies
+- Pyephem
+- sgp4
+- matplotlib
+- numpy
+- matplotlib Basemap
+    - libgeos
+- Space-Track account to download TLE data

-# sat_tracker
+# Description
-Calculates azimuth+elevation for observer view and plots the current position of the object, ECEF.
-Utilizes the pyephem and sgp4 packages.
+- Calculates azimuth+elevation for observer view and plots the current position of the object, ECEF.
+- Utilizes the pyephem and sgp4 packages.
+- Tracking full catalog of objects from Space-Track.

-Currently using ISS (ZARYA) to test tracking; Will be expanded to track popular orbit objects and eventually be ported to control a satellite dish rotator controlled by a RaspberryPi for tracking and receiving data.
+- Will eventually be ported to control a satellite dish rotator controlled by a RaspberryPi for tracking and receiving data using RTLSDR's.